Lancaster, Pennsylvania

-Lancaster (Note: /ˈlæŋkəstər/ LANG-kə-stər) is a city in Lancaster County, Pennsylvania, United States, and its county seat.
+Lancaster (Note: /ˈlæŋkəstər/ LANG-kə-stər; Lengeschder) is a city in Lancaster County, Pennsylvania, United States, and its county seat.
 With a population of 58,039 at the 2020 census, it is the eighth-most populous city in the state.
 It is a core city within South Central Pennsylvania, with 552,984 residents in the Lancaster metropolitan area.

 Settled in the 1720s, Lancaster is one of the oldest inland cities in the US.
 It served as the capital of Pennsylvania from 1799 to 1812.
 The city's primary industries include healthcare, tourism, public administration, manufacturing, and both professional and semi-professional services.
 Lancaster is located 59 mi southwest of Allentown and 61 mi west of Philadelphia and is a hub of Pennsylvania Dutch Country.

 History

 18th century

 Originally called Hickory Town, Lancaster was renamed after the English city of Lancaster by native John Wright.
 Its symbol, the red rose, is from the House of Lancaster.
 Lancaster was part of the 1681 Penn's Woods Charter of William Penn, and was laid out by James Hamilton in 1734.
 It was incorporated as a borough in 1742 and incorporated as a city in 1818.

 In the summer of 1744 the Lancaster courthouse was the venue for an important colonial treaty between the Haudenosaunee Confederacy and the Provinces of Pennsylvania, Maryland, and Virginia.
 Conrad Weiser served as interpreter, and the text of the treaty was soon after published by Benjamin Franklin.

 During the American Revolution, Lancaster served for one day as the temporary capital of the United States, seated at the Court House (built 1739, destroyed by fire in 1784 and rebuilt before relocating to current Lancaster County Courthouse in 1852; original site is now the Soldiers & Sailors Monument at Penn Square c.
 1874), on September 27, 1777, after the Continental Congress fled Philadelphia, which had been captured by the British.
 The revolutionary government then moved still farther away to York, Pennsylvania.